ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Basic assumptions

-We make only a few minimal assumptions about the environment that the clients and servers supporting the Privacy Pass protocol encounter.
+We make only a few minimal assumptions about the environment of the clients and servers supporting the Privacy Pass protocol.

 - At any one time, we assume that the Server uses only one configuration containing their ciphersuite choice along with their secret key data.